gatsbyjs/gatsby/docs/tutorial/part-one.md

 To do that, import the `<Link>` component from the `gatsby-link` package we installed earlier.

-Unlike the normal HTML `<a>` element, our `Link` component uses `to` for specifying where you'd like to link to.
+Unlike the normal HTML `<a>` element, our `Link` component uses `to` for specifying the page you want to link to.
 Let's link to a page with the pathname of `/my-second-gatsby-page/`.
 Try adding that.
-Once you're done, the component should look like:
+Once you're done, the page component should look like:

 ```jsx{2,9-10}
 import React from "react"